DashOky/DashOky/README.md

-<h3 align="center">A passionate API And Data List Programmer developer from Turkey</h3>
+<h3 align="center">A passionate Entegration And Automation Programmer developer from Turkey</h3>

 - 🌱 I’m currently learning **Udemy and University**